 Tips for Application Success

-- Check your credit score.
-Most premium cards require good to excellent credit.
-Before you apply, review your credit report for any errors and pay down existing balances to lower your credit utilization ratio.
+- Check your credit score - Most premium cards require a good to excellent credit history for approval.

 Frequently Asked Questions

-Can I have both the Chase Sapphire Reserve and the Chase Freedom Flex?
+Can I have both the Chase Sapphire Reserve® and the Chase Freedom Flex℠?

 Unlock your extra benefits when you become a Kudos member